 I went to stay at my dad’s for a while after that but he had to give up his flat because he couldn’t afford the mortgage.
 I moved onto my friend’s sofa but eventually they needed their own space back and asked me to leave.
 That was when I realised I had nowhere else to go and I ended up living on the street for four and a half weeks.
 If I’d had better information and assistance from the council at that point I don’t think I’d have had to do that, but when I asked them for help all they said they could do was put me on the housing waiting list.
 That was it.

 I tried to find help and advice elsewhere but I didn’t know where to turn.
 I searched online for homeless hostels and backpacker hostels but they were all either full or I had to wait for three weeks just to get an initial interview.

 At first I tried sleeping at Victoria bus station but it was too dangerous, so I ended up sleeping on night buses for two weeks.
 I was washing in Paddington station and travelling different routes every night.
-Then one evening I got on a bus that ended up at Heathrow bus terminal.
+One evening I got on a bus that ended up at Heathrow.
 I sat down and pretended I was reading a book and after a couple of nights I realised no one was bothering me so I decided to stay.

 Eventually the police moved me on but by then the airport staff had contacted a homeless outreach service and they helped me get into one of the hostels I was waiting for.
 If it wasn’t for them I don’t know where I’d be.